Enet4/dicom-rs/README.md

  - [`core`](core) represents all of the base traits, data structures and functions for reading and writing DICOM content.
- - [`dictionary_builder`](dictionary_builder) is a Rust application that generates Rust code for a DICOM standard dictionary using entries from the web.
+ - [`dictionary_builder`](dictionary_builder) is a Rust application that generates code and other data structures for a DICOM standard dictionary using entries from the web.